I’m no expert on loving someone with anxiety but I’ve learned a lot about it from my husband who I believe is quite the expert.

 Validation seeking and reassurance

-How to deal with relationship anxiety is difficult for both parties.
+Dealing with anxiety in a relationship is difficult for both parties.
 Both the anxious and non-anxious person will have their share of troubles.
 Anxiety can exhibit itself as repeating questions, asking for reassurance or validation seeking.

 “That looks good”

 “Are you sure?
 Are you sure it doesn’t look like I haven’t washed it and I smell and should I go home and change?”
 “Does everyone here think I look stupid?”
 “Do you think I look stupid?”

 “Are you sure”

 As you can see, it’s tedious, it’s repetitive, and for those with anxiety, it can feel like they have no choice but to ask.

 Well if I don’t keep asking for reassurance, how will I know that …?

 ^ A common thought I have had and have heard when in group therapy.

 The simple answer?